 Let’s Understand Mindfulness Meditation Works?

 Mindfulness meditation doesn’t only change our viewpoint, behavior, and perspective, it actually can change the shape and our brain and personality.
-Mainly neuroimaging meditation studies found that 8 weeks of mindfulness meditation also changes our brains, rewiring them towards more positive thoughts and emotions.
+Mainly neuroimaging meditation studies found that 15 minute mindfulness meditation also changes our brains, rewiring them towards more positive thoughts and emotions.

 For beginners, meditation allows us to move from high-frequency brain waves to a lower frequency, which activates and potentially even more importantly, deactivates certain areas of the brain.